Nonprescription Medicines for Peptic Ulcers Topic Overview

 Take antacids or acid reducers to relieve your symptoms of

-Maalox, or Mylanta) reduce the amount of acid in your
+peptic ulcer.
+Antacids (such as Maalox, Mylanta, or Tums) reduce the amount of acid in your

 Reducing the amount of acid in your stomach helps your ulcer heal.